 Archive for the ‘Geological Mapping’ Category

-Strike and dip is a convention for measuring the attitude of a planar structure, such as a bedding plane, fault, joint or vein, in terms of the angles which it makes with the geographic coordinates of the earth’s surface – north-south, east-west and up-down.
-You probably know […]
+Planar Structure Strike and dip are conventions for measuring the attitude of planar structures in rocks (bedding planes, faults, joints or veins), in terms of the angles which they make with the geographic coordinates of the earth’s surface: north-south, east-west and up-down.
+You know all this of […]

 Read more